microsoft/vcpkg-docs/vcpkg/get_started/get-started-vscode.md

 - `find_package(fmt CONFIG REQUIRED)`: Looks for the `fmt` library using its CMake configuration file.
 The `REQUIRED` keyword ensures that an error is generated if the package is not found.
-- `add_executable(HelloWorld main.cpp)`: Adds an executable target named
+- `add_executable(HelloWorld helloworld.cpp)`: Adds an executable target named
-  "HelloWorld," built from the source file `main.cpp`.
+  "HelloWorld," built from the source file `helloworld.cpp`.
 - `target_link_libraries(HelloWorld PRIVATE fmt::fmt)`: Specifies that the
   `HelloWorld` executable should link against the `fmt` library.
 The `PRIVATE` keyword indicates that `fmt` is only needed for building `HelloWorld` and